Research

 Information processing under ambiguity in financial markets

-With Steffen Meyer and Charline Uhr
+Lukas A. Grahl, Steffen Meyer, and Charline Uhr

-Working paper, June 2026
+Working paper, 2026

 We show that ambiguity affects how information is incorporated into prices.
 Using earnings announcements of 624 S&P 500 firms from 2006 to 2024, we find underreac- tion to positive news and overreaction to negative news under high ambiguity, with price discounts of 8% to 35%.
 These effects are not driven by expected volatility and are robust to alternative ambiguity measures, highlighting a distinction between am- biguity and risk.
 We further show that these effects persist for at least 10 days but reverse within 30 days.
 This pattern suggests that ambiguity induces temporary price distortions rather than persistent post-earnings announcement drift.